AmbireTech/wallet-dapp-catalog/README.md

 ### dApp structure
 - It has to implement the requirement for [Gnosis Safe App](https://docs.gnosis-safe.io/build/sdks/safe-apps/get-started) (the dApp will connect Ambire Wallet automatically) or [WalletConnect](https://docs.walletconnect.com/quick-start/dapps/client) (requires user interaction for connecting to Ambire Wallet)
+- Quick guide how to Make dApp with `@gnosis.pm/safe-apps-react-sdk` and transaction batching transactions batching can be found [here](/how-to-create-a-plugin.md)

 ### PR
 - Make PR to this repo with your dApp data to corresponding .json file [Gnosis Safe App](/src/catalogs/wallet-gnosis.applist.json) / [WalletConnect](/src/catalogs/wallet-walletconnect.applist.json) in the following format: